-David Weinstein, AIR's Program Director, was P.S.1 Director of Public Programs and Managing Director, Art Radio WPS1.org from 2004-2008.
+David Weinstein, Clocktower Board Member, was Program Director from 2009-15, MoMA/PS1 Director of Public Programs and Managing Director of its radio station, Art Radio WPS1.org, from 2004-2008.
+He was also curatorial director of PS1's summer concert series, WarmUp, in 2007-08.
 Weinstein's career as a composer, performer, and multimedia installation artist has taken him around the globe.
 His musical works juxtapose sound effects, traditional and non-traditional instruments, synthetic sound, ancient and exotic tunings and noise.
 As a keyboardist he has recorded and performed with musicians including Shelley Hirsch, Elliott Sharp, John Zorn, Ned Rothenberg, Paul Dresher, Rhys Chatham and many others from Arto Lindsay to Zeena Parkins.
 Weinstein also makes theatrical, installation and site-specific multimedia pieces and is expert in computer assisted audio and animation including streaming and interactive media.
 His multimedia collaborations with video artist Doris Vila earned them a jury prize at Ars Electronica in 2002 and a NYSCA grant in 2004.
 Born in Chicago in 1954, David Weinstein studied music composition at the University of Illinois with Ben Johnston and Salvatore Martirano.
 A founder of the New York new music series Roulette, he co-directed the day-to-day operations from 1978 to 1994.
 He has taught music, sound and multimedia at The School of the Museum of Fine Arts in Boston, Yale and the City University of New York.
 He has worked as a consultant, panelist, curator and organizer for arts organizations and companies from Morgan Stanley to MTV.
 He has lived in Brooklyn since 1979.